michaelnmmeyer/halva/README.md

 conversely, finding the ordinal corresponding to a word, as in a sorted array.

 Finally, strings containing embedded zeroes are supported.

+If you're interested in these matters, you might want to check my [minimal acyclic finite-state automaton library](https://github.com/michaelnmmeyer/mini), which implements functionalities similar to this one.

 ## Building